-- f.
+- a.
+Adult business. - b.
+Biofuel facilities. - c.
+Campgrounds. - d.
+Commercial amusements, outdoor. - e.
+Flea markets. - f.
 Golf courses. - g.
 Golf driving ranges. - h.
 Recreational vehicle parks. - i.
 Shooting ranges, outdoor. - j.
 Parking lots and garages over 250 spaces. - k.
 Vehicular sales and service, including gas stations, or vehicular service and maintenance, both excluding car washes. - I. Airstrips. - m.
 Airports, general aviation. - n.
 Truck stop/travel center. - o.
-Any other use deemed to be a major development elsewhere in the LDR. - The thresholds for nonresidential and industrial development refer to the gross floor area of all proposed buildings plus 25 percent of the gross area of any primary use that is not contained in any proposed buildings on a development site unless otherwise noted. - 4.
+Any other use deemed to be a major development elsewhere in the LDR. - 3.
+The thresholds for nonresidential and industrial development refer to the gross floor area of all proposed buildings plus 25 percent of the gross area of any primary use that is not contained in any proposed buildings on a development site unless otherwise noted. - 4.
 For purposes of determining the threshold for review of applications, the following shall apply: - a.
-Residential development means any use in the permitted use schedule of article 3, Zoning Districts, LDR, under the residential uses category. - b.
-Industrial development means any use in the permitted use schedule of article 3, Zoning Districts, LDR, under the industrial uses category. - c.
-Nonresidential development means any use indicated in the permitted use schedule of article 3, Zoning Districts, LDR, excluding those listed as residential uses, exempt bona fide agriculture, industrial uses, LSTAR or TIB. - d.
-Life Science, Technology and Research (LSTAR) means any use in the permitted uses schedule of article 3, Zoning Districts, LDR, as Life Science, Technology and Research uses category, - e.
-Targeted Industries Business (TIB) means any use in the permitted use schedule of article 3, Zoning Districts, LDR, as Targeted Industries business uses category. - 5.
-Where a mix of uses is proposed, each type of use shall be apportioned in order to determine the classification threshold.
-For example, because the threshold for a minor development is 25,000 square feet of non-residential uses and 50 dwelling units or less, the ratio of the proposed non-residential uses gross floor area to 25,000 square feet, plus the ratio of the proposed number of dwelling units to 50 dwelling units or less must not exceed one.
-Thus, a proposal for 10,000 square feet of non-residential and 20 dwelling units would be apportioned as follows:
+Residential development means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, under the residential uses category. - b.
+Industrial development means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, under the industrial uses category. - c.
+Nonresidential development means any use indicated in the permitted use schedule of Chapter 3, Zoning Districts, LDR, excluding those listed as residential uses, exempt bona fide agriculture, industrial uses, LSTAR or TIB. - d.
+Life Science, Technology and Research (LSTAR) means any use in the permitted uses schedule of Chapter 3, Zoning Districts, LDR, as Life Science, Technology and Research uses category. - e.
+Targeted Industries Business (TIB) means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, as Targeted Industries business uses category. - 5.
+Where a mix of uses is proposed, each type of use shall be apportioned pursuant to Chapter 1 of the LDR. - 6.
+When determining classification of development applications, the proposed intensities identified in a new application including applicable gross floor areas, residential units, rooms, site area shall be added to any intensities that were approved and built on the same site during the five years prior to the date of the new application.
+The total of all intensities over the five-year period shall be used to determine if the new application is processed as a major or minor development pursuant to the applicable thresholds contained in Table 11-8.